Ultimate Off-the-Grid Cabin Rental in Navajo County, ArizonaHolbrook, Arizona (United States of America)

 Children allowed 2-12 years old

 While driving on the dirt road to reach the rental is an option, there are times during the monsoon season when the road becomes impassable.
-Guests will need a backcountry permit to stay at the rental if they choose to reach it through hiking the wilderness.
-Guests must bring their own food as well as water, with the host recommending one gallon per person.
+Guests may choose to hike to the cabin if they do not have an off-road 4-wheel drive capable vehicle.
+Guests must bring their own food as well as drinking water, one gallon per person is recommended.
+Guests should bring a sleeping bag or linens for the queen size bed.

 The host typically leaves a few canned goods and other food for guests to enjoy.
 Guests also typically leave something for the next guest to use.
 If a guest uses something from someone else, it is customary to also leave something behind.